Centennial High School (Bakersfield, California)

 Centennial High School is a public high school located in Bakersfield, California, United States.
 The school's opening in 1993 marked the 100-year anniversary of the Kern High School District.
 Centennial is the home of many nationally recognized extra-curricular academic programs, including Virtual Business and We The People, both of which have finished ranked in the top five nationally in the school's history.
 In 2011, Centennial was recognized as a California Distinguished School for achieving an Academic Performance Index score of 850, the highest in the Kern High School District.

 Centennial's boys and girls athletic teams are known as the Golden Hawks.
-As part of the Southwest Yosemite League, the Golden Hawks compete in baseball, basketball, cross country, football, soccer, swimming & diving, tennis, track & field, volleyball, and wrestling.
+As part of the South Yosemite River League, the Golden Hawks compete in baseball, basketball, cross country, football, soccer, swimming & diving, tennis, track & field, volleyball, and wrestling.
 Centennial's athletic teams have won numerous league and CIF Central Section championships.
 The girls varsity volleyball team won the California state championship in 1996.